Vietnam.vn - Nền tảng quảng bá Việt Nam

 The delegation visited and worked with the Paris City Planning Agency.

-At the working session with the delegation of Buon Ma Thuot city, the representative of AFD discussed the priorities of AFD's development capital support for Vietnam in general in the coming period.
-Accordingly, AFD is targeting projects that help enhance resilience and adaptation to climate change.
-AFD highlighted the general context of Vietnam still in the urban development stage, cities have not reached the saturation point of urban development, are vulnerable to climate change, have ambitious development goals of carbon neutrality by 2050, shared experiences in implementing urban planning projects with localities in Vietnam, emphasizing that localities need to have a long-term strategic vision, integrated with the goal of combating climate change, increasing the ability to adapt to future risks in accordance with the economic development context of the city.
+At the working session with the Buon Ma Thuot city delegation, AFD representatives discussed AFD's development capital support priorities for Vietnam in general in the coming period.
+Accordingly, AFD targets projects that help enhance resilience and adaptation to climate change.
+AFD highlighted the general context of Vietnam still in the urban development stage, cities have not reached saturation in urban development, are vulnerable to climate change, have ambitious development goals of carbon neutrality by 2050, shared experiences in implementing urban planning projects with localities in Vietnam, emphasizing that localities need to have a long-term strategic vision, integrated with the goal of combating climate change, increasing the ability to adapt to future risks in accordance with the economic development context of the city.

-The OECD representative emphasized three major challenges: The gap in Internet access due to differences in the speed of digital infrastructure development; The problem of digital media usage capacity: how to help low-capacity groups access and use digital technology, increase the effectiveness of digital technology for different groups of people, in small and medium-sized cities; Cybersecurity: the issue of protecting personal information and security concerns are also issues that hinder the digital transformation process in cities.
+The OECD representative emphasized three major challenges: The gap in Internet access due to differences in the speed of digital infrastructure development; The problem of digital media usage capacity: how to help low-capacity groups access and use digital technology, increase the effectiveness of digital technology for different groups of people, in small and medium-sized cities; Cyber safety and security: the issue of personal information security and security concerns are also problems that hinder the digital transformation process in cities.
 Cities must develop data management capacity.

 In addition, the OECD representative also highlighted the challenge of combining digital transformation and ecological transformation.
 Accordingly, digital transformation can contribute to promoting ecological transformation with new technologies that help save energy and digital traffic.
 However, digital transformation infrastructure also creates challenges for ecological transformation because it consumes a lot of energy.
 This raises the issue of developing renewable energy to supply electricity for digital infrastructure operations.